Braeden57/XP-System/README.md

 School Project
 This school project is for my teacher to have students log in and check out their XP and assignments.
+This website application is not available online, this is just a locally run website at our school.

 ### Requirements :
 1. [Node.js](https://nodejs.org/en/)